saunacore

 • Shielded control cable.

-• Color LED mood light now included
+• LED mood light now included

 Spa II Series Features